tylertitsworth/5th-age-srd/Classes/Necromancer.md

 #### Champion Feat

-When you spend a quick action to allow a summoned undead to benefit from the escalation die (as per the summoning rules on page XX), it gains a +2 bonus to its critical threat range that round.
+When you spend a quick action to allow a summoned undead to benefit from the escalation die (as per the [Summoning rules](../Character-Rules/Summoning.md)), it gains a +2 bonus to its critical threat range that round.

 #### Epic Feat